CodeSpaceHQ/MENGEL/CONTRIBUTING.md

    do not have permission to do that, you may request the second reviewer to merge it for you.

 ## Issue Labels
 If you are a contributor to this repository it is your responsibility to make sure all issues are properly labeled.
+We are following [this](https://robinpowered.com/blog/best-practice-system-for-organizing-and-tagging-github-issues/) standard.
+As follows,

+### Label Groups (Colors)
+- Light Blue -> Platform: Since the project includes multiple technologies and platforms, this helps specify the specific one the issue relates to.
+They are currently **firebase**, **javascript**, **python**, **R**.
+- Red -> Problems: Issues, bugs, design that was intentional but doesn't work.
+High priority.
+This includes **bug** and **priority** for us currently.
+- Blond -> Mindless: Repetitive but less impactful work.
+Necessary but not always fun.
+This includes **chore** and **cleanup** for us.
+- Orange -> Experience: This is for work that involves the user experience.
+Our only label currently is **design**.
+- Light Pink -> Environment: Testing and deployment related.
+We currently only have the **test** label.
+- Purple -> Feedback: Both user and dev feedback that requires further discussion before action.
+This includes **question** and **discussion** for us.
+- Blue -> Improvments: Additions to existing features.
+For us this includes **enhancement** and **optimization**.
+- Green -> Additions: New stuff!
+Our only one is **feature**.
+- Gold -> Pending: Something that is pending or in-progress, typically blocked by other stuff.
+Labels are **in progress** and **watchlist**.

 ## Code of Conduct